 Clifton Hill.
 This was a favorite of our kids.
 Putt-putt, the Niagara SkyWheel, Ripley’s Believe It or Not, and the Great Canadian Midway are fun activities for families.

 Take a Helicopter Ride over Niagara Falls.
-Prices are $149 CAD for adults and $92 CAD for children.
 Visit the Niagara Helicopters website for more information.

 Niagara Parks Butterfly Conservancy.
 Walk through a rainforest setting, viewing over 2000 butterflies.